 However, organisers of the event are concerned that this year, participants may take slipping the slacks a step to far.
 Guidelines have been published on what is and is not deemed acceptable to wear.
 Flaunting a thong / budgie smuggler / mesh / transparent item is discouraged – your underwear of choice should amuse, not offend.

-If you’re yearning to flash your frilly knickers this Sunday, get yourself to the front of the National Gallery at 2.30pm.
+If you’re yearning to flash your frilly knickers then Sunday the 12th January is the big day.
 You will then be organised into ‘troops’, board a tube with your fellow flauntees and wait until a leader gives the ‘signal’ to strip.

 For more info, check out the organisers Facebook page here.